ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 thee, but that which we had in the
 beginning that we love one another.&quot;
 Sho returned it pointing to the sec­
-ond chapter of lluth, vers
+ond chapter of lluth, verse ten
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/nbu_abbott_ver01%2Fdata%2Fsn95073194%2F206539239%2F1880012801%2F0314.jp2/pct:27.131229,67.460660,10.923890,10.864410/!600,600/0/default.jpg"/>
 </td>